GREAT MOTORCYCLE ROADS IN RHODE ISLAND

 TIME: 40 mins

 Between Newport and Narragansett Bay is Conanicut Island, home to the charmingly pleasant area of Jamestown.
-Enjoy the ocean and marina views on this Rhode Island motorcycle road which includes the road leading to the Beavertail State Park Lighthouse.
+It's a peaceful, coastal gem with historic farms, parks, small beaches and award-winning restaurants.
+Enjoy the ocean and marina views on this 15 mile Rhode Island motorcycle road, especially on Conanicus Avenue.
+This area takes you right alongside the ocean with the Newport Bridge in view.
+Be sure to take the road leading to the Beavertail State Park Lighthouse (included in our map link), which takes you down to the southern tip of the island.
+This is the best part of the loop as you pass Mackerel Cove Beach.
+The pavement quality is beautifully smooth, and there's some nice little curves and turns to navigate.
 Even in the summer these roads are usually much less busy with traffic than its neighboring seaport towns.

 ROUTE 110